Help & FAQS

 As your professional trustee you can expect that we will work with you around the best interests of the trust.

 As trustee for your trust, you will be expected to keep New Zealand Trustee Services informed of decisions made or changes to assets.
 When setting up the trust, you agree you will meet with us annually to discuss your trust, any possible changes and document these and the discussion.
-This will ensure that should anything happen, the trust is compliant and reduces any possible risk.
+This will ensure that should anything happen, the trust is meeting the regulatory requirements and reduces any possible risk.

 ‘How quickly can you set my trust up and what do you need?’